nerocide/Pi_scripts/README.md

 Here are a bunch of helper scripts that help you turn your raspberry pi into a 3D printer box control.

-__Even if the set of script is genereic, there is no garanty it will work for your environnement__
+__Even if this set of scripts is generic, there is no warranty it will work for your environnement, but it should :D__

-This one launch all others, it also provides installation for fail2ban.
+This one launch all others, it also provides installation for [fail2ban](https://www.fail2ban.org/).

 	$ ./FullPiInstall.sh

 ## Octoprint

-This script help you to install and setup [octoprint](https://octopi.octoprint.org/) If for any reasons you have to reinstall(-r) from scratch, your data will be saved and restored automatically.
+This script helps you to install and setup [octoprint](https://octopi.octoprint.org/) as a service with systemD.
+If for any reasons you have to reinstall(**-r**) from scratch, your data will be saved and restored automatically.

 	pi@raspberrypi:~ $ ./Octoprint_reinstall.sh
 	You are Pi :) <3 Let's start <3